-Sometimes, the thin canisters (1/2" to 5/8") are compared directly (i.e. without the overpack) with the thicker casks to demonstrate how thin and inadequate they are.
+Sometimes, the thin canisters (1/2" to 5/8") are compared directly (i.e. without the overpack associated with the thin canisters) with the thicker casks to demonstrate how thin and inadequate they are.
 But, this is an incorrect comparison, because the thin canisters are part of a component system and are always transported and stored with some other additional overpack or enclosure, either concrete, steel with lead (for example the Holtec HI-STAR 190), or sometimes steel with lead and water (Holtec HI-TRAC transfer cask).
 The overpack would need to be included to make a fair comparison.

-GNS CASTOR cask uses thick single-wall design that provide both containment and shielding must be replaced.
+The thicker casks have a bolted lid, which has a seal which degrades over time and must be replaced.
 The hermetically sealed thin canisters have no seals to replace.
 So the thick casks require periodic maintenance which may require a hot cell to avoid any entry of oxygenated air.